veevo/dev/src/spiritism/spirits/creation.md

 ---
 layout: default-md
-section: Mediumship
+section: Spirits
-title: Spirit Creation And Evolution
+title: Creation
 subtitle: In vestibulum massa quis arcu lobortis tempus.
 Nam pretium arcu in odio vulputate luctus.
 ---

-## Spirit Creation And Evolution
+## Spirit Creation

 Before exploring mediumship in depth the subject of creation and evolution of Spirits needs to be explained.
 Below is an extremely brief outline of a process discussed in detail in “special Spiritist topics’ section of this guide.